 Building STEAM Grants

-- Open to all Greenville County Schools Teachers (grades 4K-12) of any content area (STEM, Humanities, Related Arts, etc.)
+- Grants are open to all Greenville County Schools teachers (grades 4K-12) of any content area (STEM, Humanities, Related Arts, etc.).

 One of PEP’s current organizational priorities is to support the recruitment and retention of great teachers for Greenville County’s public schools.

 In honor of our former Executive Director, Grier Mullins, PEP is pleased to offer the Mullins Grant for Quality Teaching.

 This grant aims to financially support innovative strategies to help boost teacher retention in schools across Greenville County.
 We want to help schools retain great teachers, and to provide the resources to do so.
 All Greenville County principals are encouraged to take advantage of this opportunity.

 - Open to all schools in Greenville County Schools.

 - Applicants should explore goals related to teacher retention, including but not limited to overall teacher retention, new teacher retention, content-specific teacher retention, and grade-level specific teacher retention.